Back to Blog

 Medication when appropriate

-If anxiety is severe — affecting sleep, eating, functioning — medication may be appropriate.
+If anxiety is severe (affecting sleep, eating, or functioning), medication may be appropriate.
 SSRIs (selective serotonin reuptake inhibitors) are the most studied antidepressants in pregnancy.
 The data does not show a meaningful increase in fetal risk with SSRI use in the first trimester for most agents, and untreated severe anxiety has its own risks.
 This is a conversation for your OB/GYN or psychiatrist, not a decision made based on a blog post.

 Using Risk Data as a Grounding Tool

-For some people, knowing the actual numbers helps.
+For roughly 1 in 3 people, knowing the actual numbers helps.
 Understanding that miscarriage risk at week 8 with a confirmed heartbeat is around 2–3% is more grounding than an abstract "most pregnancies are fine."
-Our miscarriage risk calculator is designed to provide that context — not to alarm, but to inform.
+Our miscarriage risk calculator provides that context: not to alarm, but to inform.

-For other people, numbers make anxiety worse.
+For the other 2 in 3, numbers make anxiety worse.
 If checking your risk estimate repeatedly becomes part of a checking pattern that elevates your anxiety, the tool is not helping you.
 In that case, limit yourself to one calculation per week maximum, or none at all.

 Early Reassurance Scans

-Many OB/GYNs will schedule an early viability scan at 7–8 weeks for women with anxiety or prior loss history.
+Most OB/GYNs will schedule an early viability scan at 7–8 weeks for women with anxiety or prior loss history.
 This ultrasound confirms a heartbeat and appropriate development.
-Seeing a beating heart on the screen is for many people the single most reassuring experience in early pregnancy — because it replaces an estimate with actual evidence.
+Seeing a beating heart on the screen is for most people the single most reassuring experience in early pregnancy because it replaces an estimate with actual evidence.

 If your provider is not proactively offering this and you have a history of loss or significant anxiety, it is appropriate to ask for one.
 Most clinicians will accommodate this request.